yuexintonychen/INF133-User-Interaction-Software-Projects-Collection/Spotify/README.md

 # The Spotify Music Browser

-This is a lightweight Angular-based Spotify music browser that allows you to log in with your Spotify account, browse artists, genres, albums, songs and play music in Spotify web player with a single click.
+A lightweight Angular-based Spotify music browser that allows you to log in with your Spotify account, browse artists, genres, albums, songs and play music in Spotify web player with a single click

+•	Implemented with Angular/TypeScript, Express.js, HTTP request and OAuth (Spotify API)

 ![Demo Screenshot 1](Demo%201.png)